mhowlett/ngx_stub_status_prometheus/README.md

 This starts up nginx with a test configuration.
 If you browser to http://127.0.0.1:8000/metrics you should see the status information.

-To supply your own configuration, you could add a data volume at the standard config file location:
+To supply your own configuration, you could add a data volume at the standard nginx config file location:

     docker run -d -v mynginx.conf:/etc/nginx/nginx.conf mhowlett/nginx_stub_status_prometheus